bobllor/TEKLabeler/docs/05filters.md

 The filters in this program are used to <u>filter columns into two groups</u>, **hardware** and **software**.
 - The two groups are used on the label to show what the requested items are- helping the image deployer, QA, and the end user.
+- The headers of the Excel file are referred to as columns in here.

 To modify filters, they can be accessed via the Settings menu by clicking on any of the two buttons at the bottom labeled "Hardware" and "Software".